finbarberkon/single_line_strcmp/README.md

 This was a fun puzzle.
 The solution is in `mystrcmp.c`, but I hope you have a go yourself first.

-Please let me know if you find any bugs in my implementation, or have a solution for the issue I describe in the `mystrcmp.c`.
+Please let me know if you find any bugs in my implementation, or have a solution for the issue I describe in `mystrcmp.c`.